learn-co-curriculum/dsc-tuning-pipelines-intro/README.md

 # Introduction

 ## Introduction
-This lesson summarizes the topics we'll be covering in section 39 and why they'll be important to you as a data scientist.
+In this section, you'll learn about machine learning pipelines.
+Pipelines are extremely useful for allowing data scientists to quickly and consistently transform data, train, and use machine learning models.
+This lesson will summarize the key topics you'll be covering.

 ## Objectives
 You will be able to: